 - 8 ounces (1 block) cream cheese, softened

 - 2 tablespoon freshly grated ginger

 - 1 tablespoon vanilla extract

 Preheat the oven to 350˚F and line two baking trays with parchment paper.

-To make the cookies, in a stand mixer fit with a paddle attachment, cream 1 cup of butter with brown sugar and ½ cup granulated sugar until light and fluffy, about three minutes.
-Once the butter and sugar mixture is light and fluffy, add egg, molasses and vanilla and mix until combined, about 2 minutes.
+To make the cookies, in a stand mixer fitted with a paddle attachment, cream butter with brown sugar and granulated sugar until light and fluffy, about three minutes.
+Once the butter and sugar mixture is light and fluffy, add egg, molasses, and vanilla and mix until combined, about 2 minutes.

 Meanwhile, sift together the flour, cocoa powder, baking soda, salt, cinnamon, ground ginger, cardamom, cloves and nutmeg in a large bowl.

 Add the flour mixture to the butter and sugar mixture and process just until combined, about 15 seconds.
 Remove the bowl from the mixer and fold any remaining streaks of flour together by hand.
 Chill for 30 minutes.